Genie Energy (NYSE:GNE) Stock Rating Upgraded by StockNews.com

-StockNews.com upgraded shares of Genie Energy (NYSE:GNE – Free Report) from a hold rating to a buy rating in a research report released on Wednesday morning.
+StockNews.com upgraded shares of Genie Energy (NYSE:GNE – Free Report) from a hold rating to a buy rating in a report released on Thursday.

-Genie Energy (NYSE:GNE – Get Free Report) last issued its earnings results on Wednesday, May 8th.
+Genie Energy (NYSE:GNE – Get Free Report) last released its quarterly earnings data on Wednesday, May 8th.
 The oil and gas producer reported $0.33 EPS for the quarter.
-Genie Energy had a return on equity of 24.06% and a net margin of 2.99%.
-The company had revenue of $119.69 million during the quarter.
+The business had revenue of $119.69 million during the quarter.
+Genie Energy had a net margin of 2.99% and a return on equity of 24.06%.

 About Genie Energy